Formulation & R&D

 How to Evaluate a Formulation Partner

-• Ingredient sourcing knowledge: A good formulator knows which ingredient suppliers are reliable, which branded ingredients have clinical backing, and which raw materials have quality consistency issues.
+- Ingredient sourcing knowledge: A good formulator knows which ingredient suppliers are reliable, which branded ingredients are marketed with manufacturer-sponsored studies, and which raw materials have quality consistency issues.
 This prevents problems before they start.

-• IP and confidentiality: Clarify who owns the formula.
+- IP and confidentiality: Clarify who owns the formula.
 Some formulation houses retain IP rights.
-Others assign full ownership to the client.
+Others assign full ownership to the brand.
 Get this in writing before sharing your product concept.

 Key Formulation Considerations